 Located on Muscongus Bay, the Bremen Lobster Cooperative serves 24 lobster boats and provides income for 34 families in the area.
 With two piers, multiple buildings, cold storage for bait, ample parking, and fuel storage onsite, the facility is an important landing and lobster buying station for the area.

-Clarry Hill is the centerpiece of a 500-acre Medomak Valley Land Trust conservation area that features a scenic hiking trail that offers ocean and mountain views – on a clear day you can see all the way to Mount Washington!
+Clarry Hill is the centerpiece of a 500-acre Midcoast Conservancy conservation area that features a scenic hiking trail that offers ocean and mountain views – on a clear day you can see all the way to Mount Washington!
 Clarry Hill is also home to the region’s largest commercial blueberry fields and includes critical grassland habitat important to upland sandpipers.

 Colonial Pemaquid State Historic Site highlights one of the earliest sites of European settlement in North America.
 In 1677, Fort Charles, the first of three forts on the site was built.
 The remains of subsequent forts can be explored today.
 In addition, visitors will find spectacular coastal scenery, boat launching facilities, and a picnic area.